Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: DISCUSSION

-Another possible explanation could reside in the mobility of the obstacles.
-Indeed, our simulations confirm the conclusion of previous studies that the long-time anomalous regime typical of immobile obstacle disappears very rapidly as soon as the obstacles are mobile.
-However, our finding that diffusion amidst fluctuating obstacles gives rise to extended anomalous regimes has interesting implications.
-First, the case of fluctuating obstacles seems rather relevant in the context of biological cells.
-Fluctuating obstacles could arise when they self-organize into noncrystalline but organized supramolecular structures such as gel-like networks.
-This includes of course intracellular networks such as the actin or spectrin ones.
-For instance, a recent study measured the amplitudes of individual (i.e. not population averaged) MSDs of tracer particles within cytoplasms of eucaryotic cells~\citep{Duits2009} and showed they need circa 10s to decorelate, thus suggesting intracellular rearrangements of the cytoskeleton or internal macromolecular complexes.
-This is thus an indirect support for the existence of a long range spatial self-ordering that could lead to fluctuating obstacle structures.
-But fluctuating obstacles may be even more generically encountered.
-For instance, light-harvesting complexes of photosynthetic membranes are large-size obstacles that occupy between 70 and 90\% of the membrane area~\citep{Tremmel2003}.
-Recent experimental observations revealed that their mobility in the membrane indeed consists of fluctuations around an equilibrium position, with fluctuation amplitudes that depend on the considered region in the membrane~\citep{Scheuring2006}.
+Our simulations confirm the conclusion of previous studies that the long-time anomalous regime typical of immobile obstacles disappears very rapidly as soon as the obstacles are mobile.
+However, our finding that diffusion amidst Ornstein-Uhlenbeck (OU) mobile obstacles gives rise to extended anomalous regimes has interesting implications.
+For instance, light-harvesting complexes of photosynthetic membranes are large-size obstacles that occupy between 70 and 90\% of the membrane area~\cite{Tremmel2003}.
+Recent experimental observations revealed that their mobility in the membrane indeed consists of fluctuations around an equilibrium position, with fluctuation amplitudes that depend on the considered region in the membrane~\cite{Scheuring2006}.
+This seems a good example of an OU movement.